sekkena/servers-management/README.md

     PORT=YOUR_WEBSITE_PORT || If It Localhost use 3000```

+## Copyright 2024
-## Enjoy the enhanced Discord server management experience, courtesy of Vampire Studio and @sekkena.
+ Enjoy the enhanced Discord server management experience, courtesy of Vampire Studio and @sekkena.
 All rights reserved, Copyright 2024.